Back To Animals

 Our Animal's Story

-We have two sidewinders on exhibit.
-They were born at Zoo Atlanta in June 2014 and arrived at ZooAmerica in July of the same year.
-Upon arrival at our zoo, they were about six to eight inches long.
-As adults, they will reach about 30 inches in length.
+We have one sidewinder on exhibit in the Great Southwest building.
+He was born at Zoo Atlanta in June 2014 and arrived at ZooAmerica in July of the same year.
+Upon arrival at our zoo, he was about six to eight inches long.
+As an adult, he will reach about 30 inches in length.